tdh6722/enumivo/Docker/README.md

 # Run in docker

-Simple and fast setup of EOS.IO on Docker is also available.
+Simple and fast setup of Enumivo on Docker is also available.

 ## Install Dependencies
  - [Docker](https://docs.docker.com) Docker 17.05 or higher is required